bryanmonca/deep-profile/README.md

 ### Launch Jupyter Notebook

-Use a different port is the default one is occupied.

 ```
 jupyter notebook --port=8892
 ```

-Go to browser, and select "Kernel/Change kernek/venv"
+IMPORTANT: in juypter notebook IDE, select "Kernel/Change kernek/venv"

+Use a different port if the default one is occupied.

-Now you should be able to run the notebook
+Now you should be able to run the notebook.

 ### Launch Tensorboard